Custom Fields

 Custom_client_column.png

-Selecting a field that is already added will just close the UI, you can then open it again and select a field that is not already added.
+If you select a field that is already in Client View, FileWave closes the selector.
+Open it again and choose a field that has not already been added.

 Add FileWave Custom Inventory fields remotely using a Fileset